 What kinds of new exhibits would there be?

-We’d create a new Museum with contemporary exhibits; today’s audiences expect very different things than when MPM was built more than 50 years ago.
+This is an area we are excited to explore as we continue in the planning and design phases of a new Museum.
+Our hope is to create a modern Museum with contemporary exhibits; today’s audiences expect very different things than when MPM was built more than 50 years ago.
 A good example is our newest exhibit, Crossroads of Civilization, which packs a deeply immersive experience into half the space of the old exhibit on the same topic.
 Visitors already rank it as one of the five best at MPM.